 There is a desire to be aligned with a particular class of Bible teachers and their theology that lurks behind the use of terms such as “Reformed” or “Calvinist”.
 It’s like the pass to get into a theological cool club, sometimes very literally with regards to membership of Facebook groups and subreddits.

 It’s time to examine Christian pop culture and its obsession with celebrity…

 “Meology”: Christian vs Calvinist

-The Christian life is for others to see that we are of Christ, not to see that we are “Calvinists” (Matthew 5:16, John 5:41-47).
+The Christian life is for others to see that we are of Christ, not to see that we are “Reformed” or “Calvinist” (Matthew 5:16, John 5:41-47).

 Is the Biblical term “Christian” deficient?
-Does it really need any addition like “Hedonist”, “Calvinist”, or “Reformed”?
+(Acts 11:26) Does it need any addition like “Hedonist”, “Calvinist”, or “Reformed”?

-Do such terms not detract from the work of Christ and place a focus on you?
+Do such terms not detract from the work of Christ and place a focus on oneself?

 How many times does the above poem, voiced by Christian celebrities, call the individual to focus on the self instead of Christ?

 Notice that in this poem we did not “see Him” on the cross, ridiculed, mocked, and scorned.
 Beware of practicing a form of Christianity that is centred around you.